 - Avoid being cheesy.
 The best radio advertising uses humour or pathos to engage its audience, delivers its message clearly, and contains the bare amount of information to do the job

 - At all cost, avoid getting behind the microphone yourself.
 It may do wonders for your ego but some of the most unpopular — and therefore ineffective — radio advertising is where the business owner decides to become a radio “star”.
 Leave it to the professionals

-- Brevity is important - a radio ad is between 30 and 60 seconds at most, so radio is no place for long lists of features, offers, or corporate waffle.
+- Get to the point — a radio ad is between 30 and 60 seconds at most, so radio is no place for long lists of features, offers, or corporate waffle.
 Get the listener's attention, make a relevant offer, and generate a phone call.
 Focus on one idea and drive it home

 - Your company’s name should appear three times – beginning, middle and end.
-Try to get the location of your commercial property in as well so that people know where to find you.
+Try to get the location of your business in as well so that people know where to find you

 - The offer should appear twice - once to register, once to review and appreciate